ONOE SHÔROKU II

 February 1978: premiere at the Kabukiza of Ikenami Shôtarô's drama "Aibiki no Onna"; Shôroku played the role of the Tamanoo teishu Chôbê [more details].

-October 1979: Shôroku plays for the last time the role of the smuggler Kezori in the drama "Koi Minato Hakata no Hitofushi", which was staged at the Kabukiza; his stage partners in the roles of Sôshichi and the courtesan Kojorô were Sôshichi and Kojorô were Onoe Kikugorô VII and Nakamura Jakuemon IV.
+October 1979: Shôroku played for the last time the role of the smuggler Kezori in the drama "Koi Minato Hakata no Hitofushi", which was staged at the Kabukiza; his stage partners in the roles of Sôshichi and the courtesan Kojorô were Sôshichi and Kojorô were Onoe Kikugorô VII and Nakamura Jakuemon IV.

 January 1982: revival at the National Theatre of the bombastic drama "Zôhiki" [2], a play in the aragoto style; Shôroku played the role of the warrior Mita no Genji Takeru [casting].